Zywave/booster/src/_areas/design-system/components/spinners.md

 <!--StartFragment-->

 Informing your users that a process is taking place will help prevent them from moving on or assuming there is a bug.
 Include a label with a Progress bar to add context.
-Use simple, meaningful text “Loading your policies” that inform users.
+Use simple, meaningful text for example “Loading your policies” that inform users.

 <!--EndFragment-->